stephenbunch/programming-tutorial/README.md

 # Programming Tutorial
 Hello!
 Welcome to my programming tutorial.
-There's a lot of stuff here, so get a cup of coffee and absorb it at your own pace.
+There's a lot of stuff here, so get a cup of coffee and absorb this tutorial at your own pace.

 I use "levels" instead of chapters or sections to emphasize order.
 Concepts build on each other, so it's important that you don't jump around too much.